mardecode/la-republica-scraper/README.md

 - 🧾 The title, summary, and body of the news are extracted
 - 📂 Each news is stored in a `news_title`.txt file,

-Each time we run the scraper.py file, it will download the current day's news by creating a folder  where the program will store the information. **Each folder is named with the date it was executed**.
-All folders were stored in the main folder called 📂 `data` if this folder doesn't exist, the program will create it.

 ## Requirements